unlikelyUsual/shadow-share/README.md

 - Build and start the PostgreSQL database
 - Build and start the Redis cache
+- Initialize the database with Drizzle migrations and seed data
 - Build and start the Node.js backend server
 - Build and start the React frontend